Qiskit/qiskit/CONTRIBUTING.md

 If you make a change, make sure you update the associated *docstrings* and parts of the [documentation](https://github.com/Qiskit/qiskit/tree/master/docs/terra) that corresponds to it.
+You can also make a [documentation issue]( https://github.com/Qiskit/qiskit/issues/new/choose) if you see doc bugs, have a new feature that needs to be documented, or think that material could be added to the existing docs.

 ### Pull requests

 We use [GitHub pull requests]( https://help.github.com/articles/about-pull-requests) to accept contributions.

-While not required, it is often good practice to open a new issue about the bug you're fixing or the feature you're implementing prior to creating a pull request.
-This will enable a discussion about what is being implemented and how best we can work together to implement it in the code.
+While not required, opening a new issue about the bug you're fixing or the feature you're working on before you open a pull request is an important step in starting a discussion with the community about your work.
+The issue gives us a place to talk about the idea and how we can work together to implement it in the code.
+It also lets the community know what you're working on and if you need help, you can use the issue to go through it with other community and team members.

-If you've written some code but need help finishing it, want to get initial feedback on it priort to finishing it, or want to share it and discuss prior to finishing the implementation you can open a *Work in Progress* pull request.
+If you've written some code but need help finishing it, want to get initial feedback on it prior to finishing it, or want to share it and discuss prior to finishing the implementation you can open a *Work in Progress* pull request.
 When you create the pull request prefix the title with the **\[WIP\]** tag (for **W**ork **I**n **P**rogress).
 This will indicate to reviewers that the code in the PR isn't in it's final state and will change.
 It also means that we will not merge the commit until it is finished.
 You or a reviewer can remove the [WIP] tag when the code is ready to be fully reviewed for merging.

 ### Contributor License Agreement